Snooker World Records

 Marco Fu (Hong Kong) made a 149, in March 2022, in a practice match against Noppon Saengkham (Thailand). (source: Twitter)

 Stephen Hendry made a 148 in practice vs Alfie Burden in 1993.

 Matthew Selt (England) made a 148 in practice vs Joe Perry on 9 November 2018. (source: Twitter)

 Marco Fu made a 148 in a practice match at the Hong Kong Sports Institute in November 2020.
 Watch on YouTube.

 In 1976 Alex Higgins knocked in a 146 vs Willie Thorne in a Challenge Match.
 He had brown, green, 10 blacks and 5 pinks.

-Kelly Fisher is the leader among the women.
-She has a 143 in competition and 20+ 147's in practice.
+Kelly Fisher is said to be the leader among the women.
+She is supposed to have made a 143 in competition (May/June 1994).
+She was 15 at the time.

 Four consecutive century breaks were first compiled in a major tournament by John Higgins: 103, 104, 138 and 128, in Preston, England on Sun 16th October 2005.
 He achieved the feat in the final of the 2005 Grand Prix, against Ronnie O'Sullivan.